Newbridge, Bath: Geography

 Bath's major hospital, the Royal United Hospital, is in the north-east of the ward in Combe Park, bordering Weston village.
 Lansdown Cricket Club's ground is alongside the hospital.
 Weston Recreation Ground is in Newbridge ward.

 Newbridge is the location of Partis College, which was built as large block of almshouses between 1825 and 1827.
 It is designated as a Grade I listed building.

-The National Cycle Network Bristol and Bath Railway Path runs westward from Newbridge to Bristol, and a continuation riverside cycle and footpath runs eastward into central Bath.
-Newbridge Park and Ride is just off the A4 road on the western edge of the ward, alongside the Newbridge Meadows village green.
+The Bristol and Bath Railway Path, part of the National Cycle Network, runs westward from Newbridge to Bristol, and a continuation riverside cycle and footpath runs eastward into central Bath.
+Newbridge park and ride is just off the A4 road on the western edge of the ward, alongside the Newbridge Meadows village green.

+In 2019, the Bath School of Art and Design, part of Bath Spa University, moved into its new Locksbrook campus in the former Herman Miller furniture factory, a 1970s listed building designed by Farrell & Grimshaw.

-Since boundary changes effected at the elections held on 2 May 2019 the ward now also includes two civil parishes outside the city boundary: Kelston and North Stoke.
+Since boundary changes effected at the elections held on 2 May 2019, the ward now also includes two civil parishes outside the city boundary: Kelston and North Stoke.
+It also expanded a little way eastward into Kingsmead ward, including bringing Locksbrook Cemetery into the ward.
+The ward elects two members to Bath and North East Somerset Council.